Mint Chocolate Brownies

 • Chill at least one hour and up to 5 days.

-• To clean cut the brownies, set up a tall glass full of hot water and a paper towel.
+• To cut the brownies, set up a tall glass full of hot water and a paper towel.
 Use a sharp knife to make one swift cut at a time, dipping the knife in the hot water and wiping clean with the paper towel after each cut.

 • Store the brownies in the refrigerator to hold their shape.
-Delicious cold or room temperature.

 Nutrition information is automatically calculated, so should only be used as an approximation.